MathXCruz/MathXCruz/README.md

 Hello, I'm Matheus.
 Welcome to my github profile!
-Here you'll find some of the projects I do for training.
+Here you'll find some of the projects I do for fun.

 **You can contact me here:**
 <div>